 Requirements for independent colleges are outlined in the respective college catalogs, available upon request from the Counseling Center or Transfer Center.
-The Transfer Center's website, www.cuyamaca. edu/services/transfer/default.aspx, contains information on transfer agreements, transfer guides and articulation agreements to private and independent institutions.
+Transfer Center's website contains information on transfer agreements, transfer guides and articulation agreements to private and independent institutions.